ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 - Pain in the upper right part of your stomach

 Zidovudine can cause blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
 Your health care provider may follow your blood count closely while you are taking zidovudine.

 Zidovudine is a prescription medicine approved by the U.S.

-For information on the off-label use of zidovudine, please refer to the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.
+Zidovudine may also be used “off-label” to treat some conditions associated with human herpesvirus-8 (HHV-8) infection in people with HIV.
+For information on the off-label HIV-related use of zidovudine, please refer to the HHV-8 section of the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.